Was Jesus crucified on Wednesday or Friday?

 Luke 13:31-33 “The same day there came certain of the Pharisees, saying unto him, Get you out, and depart hence: for Herod will kill you.
 32 And he said unto them, Go you, and tell that fox, Behold, I cast out devils, and I do cures today and tomorrow, and THE THIRD DAY I shall be perfected.
 33 Nevertheless I must walk to day, and tomorrow, and THE DAY FOLLOWING: for it cannot be that a prophet perish out of Jerusalem.”

 We have just seen how Jesus explained the third day.
 In Luke 13:32 above, He said “today, and tomorrow, and the third day.”
 When Jesus walked with the two disciples on the road to Emmaus on Sunday afternoon after the resurrection, Cleopas said, “Today is the third day since these things were done.”
 Luke 24:21.
 Everyone knows this was on Sunday but if Jesus had been crucified on Wednesday afternoon, Cleopas would have had to say “Today is the fifth day since these things were done.”
 Later the same day, the first day of the week, Jesus made stated, “Thus it is written, and thus it behoved Christ to suffer, and to rise from the dead the third day.”
 Luke 24:46.
 So who was right?
 Jesus and Cleopas were both right.
-Those who claim the Wednesday crucifixion are wrong.
+Those who claim a Wednesday crucifixion are deceived.
 Christ died on Friday, the preparation for the Sabbath which was the first day.
 He rested in the tomb on the Sabbath according to the Commandment which was the second day.
 He arose on the first day of the week which was Sunday and this was the third day.

-The proponents of a Wednesday crucifixion use a devious argument to explain away the words of Cleopas on the road to Emmaus.
+The proponents use a devious argument to explain away the words of Cleopas on the road to Emmaus.
 They contend that he was not counting the three days from the time of Christ’s death, but rather from the sealing of the tomb by the authorities the day after he was crucified.
 One could possibly reach back to those events from which to reckon the third day but by no stretch of the imagination could any point beyond the death of Christ be used in computing the three days.

 In every related text the third day is counted from the time of His death on the cross.
 Matthew said He would “be killed, and be raised again the third day.”
 Matthew 16:21.
 Mark wrote that He must “be killed, and after three days rise again.”
 Mark 8:31.
 Luke’s account reports that He must “be slain, and be raised the third day.”
 Luke 9:22.